-- Create regulatory processes designed for adaptation to the technology, i.e. establish an open and ongoing discourse between industry, academia and research institutes: - 2.1 The UK Law Commission is surveying academics, industry, insurance companies, and other AV stakeholders to guide the nation's long-term AV policy framework. - 3.
-In the absence of harmonized international standards, consider participating in working groups informing the development of those standards (e.g. the Centre for Connected and Autonomous Vehicles, the Department for Transport, Innovate UK and Zenzic are partnering with BSI Group for advancing AV standardization in the UK1); and propelling standards (e.g. Singapore developed a national set of AV-specific standards known as Technical Reference 68, and more commonly TR 68. - 4.
-Publish clear pilot guidelines and procedures, with the goal of facilitating safe trials, guiding the market and creating clarity for AV companies from around the world interested in AV piloting in your territory. - 5.
-Conduct a thorough assessment of the need to add AV-specific requirements to human-driven vehicle laws and regulations in force: - 5.1 The UK Law Commission undertook a three-year consultation project to assess needs for delivering safety assurance, legal liability and regulation of remotely operated AVs.
+- Create regulatory processes designed to be adapted to the technology.
+For example, establish an open and ongoing discourse between industry, academia and research institutes: - The UK Law Commission is surveying academics, industry, insurance companies, etc, as means to guide the nation's long-term AV policy framework. - Singapore established the Committee on Autonomous Road Transport for Singapore (CARTS), comprised of international experts, academics and industry representatives. - In the absence of harmonised international standards, consider participating in working groups informing the development of those standards (e.g. the Centre for Connected and AVs, the Department for Transport, Innovate UK and Zenzic are partnering with BSI Group for advancing AV standardization1); and propelling standards (e.g. Singapore created a national set of AV-specific standard termed Technical Reference 68. - Publish clear pilot guidelines and procedures, with the goal of facilitating safe trials, guiding the market and creating clarity for AV companies from around the world interested in AV piloting in your territory.

-- 5.2 Australia's National Transport Commission is conducting a comprehensive Regulation Impact Statement (RIS) process examining AV tailored insurance, liability, data sharing and safety regulation. - 6.
-Start small and build stronger, focus on pilots to inform the design of a robust policy environment for commercial application of AVs.
-Governments are monitoring AV trials to gather data and garner experience to serve as a foundation for the regulatory deployment framework: - 6.1 The State of California USA adopted regulations for pilots and more recently added a regulatory approach for public use of AVs. - 6.2 The UK released a non-regulatory code of practice on the basis of regulations in force and encourages ongoing communication among regulators while it develops its AV policy framework to enable commercial use. - 6.3 Singapore has initiated a regulatory sandbox for a period of five years, while the government develops longer-term legislation and reconsiders the extension of the sandbox.
+- Conduct a thorough assessment of the need to add AV specific requirements to existing humandriven vehicle laws and regulations: - The UK Law Commission undertook a threeyear consultation project to assess needs for delivering safety assurance, legal liability and regulation of remotely operated AVs. - Australia's NTC is conducting a comprehensive Regulation Impact Statement (RIS) process examining AV tailored insurance, liability, data sharing and safety regulation. - Start small and build stronger: focus on pilots to inform the design of a robust policy environment for commercial application of AVs.
+Governments are monitoring AV trials to accumulate data and garner experience to be used as a foundation for the regulatory deployment framework: - California adopted regulations for pilots and more recently added a regulatory approach for public use of AVs. - The UK released a non-regulatory code of practice, which relies on existing regulations and encourages ongoing communication within the regulators, while it develops its AV policy framework to enable commercial use. - Singapore has initiated a regulatory sandbox for the period of five years, while the government develops a longer-term legislation and reconsiders the extension of the sandbox.

-Safety - Most AV safety policies in effect today are interim measures considering that the technology is evolving so they must balance the challenge of ensuring safety while facilitating trials and innovation.
-Some governments have invested heavily in research, joint pilots and other forms of sponsorship to study and develop new approaches to AV policy, such as scenario-based safety assessments (Pegasus Project, UK CertiCAV).
-Many technical standards are published for system (and sub-system) level safety by industry consortia, standard-setting institutions and other bodies such as UL4600, SAE J3018 and SAE AVSC Best Practice.
-Moreover, some industry stakeholders have proposed their own solutions to safety assurance through formal methods or other justified approaches but none of these solutions have been formally adopted.
+Safety - Most AV safety policies that exist today are interim measures because the technology is evolving - and must balance the tension between safety assurance and facilitating trials and innovation.
+Some governments have invested heavily in research, joint pilots and other forms of sponsorship to study and develop new approaches to autonomous vehicle policy, such as scenario-based safety assessments (Pegasus Projekt, UK CertiCAV).
+There are many technical standards for system (and sub-system) level safety published by industry consortia, standards institutions and other bodies, such as UL4600, SAE J3018 and SAE AVSC Best practice.
+Moreover, some industry stakeholders have proposed their own solutions to safety assurance, through formal methods or other arguments-based approaches but none of these solutions have been formally adopted.

-Driverless testing and operation - Several nations and other jurisdictions have set regulatory frameworks to enable driverless pilots and operations.
+Driverless testing and operation - Several nations and states have set regulatory frameworks to enable driverless pilots and operations.
 In Arizona, Waymo conducted driverless operations prior to COVID-19.
-In California, Nuro, Waymo and AutoX hold permits enabling them to conduct driverless pilots.2 There have not, however, been substantial driverless pilots or operations thus far and most of the jurisdictions reviewed in this report still require an in-cabin safety driver.
+In California, Nuro, Waymo and AutoX, hold permits enabling them to conduct driverless pilots.2 However, there have not been substantial driverless pilots or operations thus far, and most of the states and nations reviewed in this paper still require an in-cabin safety driver.